 OVERVIEW Casa dell’Ambasciatore

-Casa dell’Ambasciatore is a charming house standing on its own on the edge of the hamlet, surrounded by a garden and wide stretching views onto open fields and the Monte Amiata in the background.
+Casa dell’Ambasciatore is a charming country house standing on its own on the edge of the hamlet, surrounded by a garden and wide stretching views onto open fields and the Monte Amiata in the background.

 The entrance over the terrace with pergola and dining table leads straight into the large living room with a large fireplace and open plan kitchen.
 The room is generously furnished with two large sofas and a dining table.
 French windows lead onto the terrace to one side and into the garden to the other side of the room.